K2laced/Storytelling-gcp/Readme.md

 - **Error Handling**: Validate inputs, handle missing parameters or storage failures, and return meaningful HTTP status codes and error messages.
 - **Unique Story IDs**: Generate and return a unique identifier for each story to support retrieval and updates.
 - **Frontend Integration**: Provide a simple HTML/JS UI or third-party client via URL endpoints to interact with the service.
-- **Extensibility Hooks**: Easily add features such as user authentication, analytics tracking, or automatic illustration generation.
 - **Monitoring & Logging**: Integrate with Cloud Logging/Monitoring for tracing function invocations, performance metrics, and error alerts.

 ---